What is underwriting?

 Alcohol and drug use

 Regular binge drinking, a history of drug or alcohol abuse, or a lousy nicotine habit can put you at a higher risk of death.
 Naturally, it also means a higher premium.
 Although light marijuana use will not affect your premium, an insurer may treat regular marijuana consumption similar to regular tobacco use.
+Read more about marijuana and life insurance and life insurance for smokers.

 In 2018, Canada saw over 1,900 deaths as a result of motor vehicle accidents.
 A poor driving record can, therefore, indicate a higher risk to the insurer.